There are many different types of accommodation you can stay at during your tour. And in most parts of the country you will have plenty of choice:

 - tent – This is probably the cheapest form of accommodation but does mean carrying extra stuff.
 You should consider the availability of sites, especially in peak season, and whether they will allow single night stays.
 If you are intending to do a spot of guerilla camping behind the nearest sheltered hedge, make sure you check for the presence of cows – and bulls – before pitching!

-- B&B – If your budget is tight it is worth organizing this in advance, even if this only means taking a list of the cheaper ones at strategic points on your route, because prices and standards very enormously (and not always proportionately!).
+- B&B – If your budget is tight it is worth organising this in advance, even if this only means taking a list of the cheaper ones at strategic points on your route, because prices and standards very enormously (and not always proportionately!).
 I booked ahead and found the cheapest in each area and even then I had a range of £19 – £35.
 And note that whilst the second B – breakfast – is a very useful thing to the long distance cyclist it’s not much use if you are up and gone before breakfast is served!
-To help enhance this area of the website I conducted some reviews of the B&B accommodation I used on the end to end I rode in 2013 which can be found here.
+To help enhance this area of the website I conducted some reviews of the B&B accommodation I used on my two subsequent end to end cycles.

 - motels – These are convenient, especially if you are doing a main road route.
 They’re also good if you like your anonymity and don’t want to spend half an hour at the end of a tiring day chatting to a B&B owner about what you are doing.
 They tend to be more expensive than B&Bs though.

 - hotels – Get you!
 This is meant to be a challenge you know.
 I hope you over sleep in that comfortable bed and have to ride double hard to catch up.

 - youth hostels – Not as cheap as they used to be.
 But then, not so full of youths either.